Lyliana Wray

-Lyliana Wray is an American actress who began her career with Marvista's 2015 film Girl Missing and has since gone on to appear in Paramount's 2016 film Maximum Ride, ABC's Strange Angel, NBC's The Night Shift, Nickelodeon's 2019 revival of Are You Afraid of the Dark? and Paramount's 2022 release of Top Gun: Maverick.
+Lyliana Wray (born December 30, 2004) is an American actress who began her career with Marvista's 2015 film Girl Missing and has since gone on to appear in Paramount's 2016 film Maximum Ride, ABC's Strange Angel, NBC's The Night Shift, Nickelodeon's 2019 revival of Are You Afraid of the Dark? and Paramount's 2022 release of Top Gun: Maverick.

 Career

 She appeared in Joel Soisson's Girl Missing.
 In 2016, Wray appeared in Paramount's release of James Patterson's Maximum Ride.
 That same year, Albedo Absolute, a short-film directed by Vlad Marsavin, was released.
 In 2017, Wray appeared in Gabe Sachs and Jeff Judah's The Night Shift.
 The following year, Lyliana was cast in the Black-ish season four episode "North Star," appeared as young Susan in three episodes of the television series Strange Angel and was cast in the lead role of Rachel Carpenter in Nickelodeon's revival of Are You Afraid of the Dark?.
 Wray appears in Joe Kosinski's Top Gun: Maverick in the role of Amelia Benjamin.